SynteLang/SynteLang/README.md

 The `osc` function outputs a ramp wave (increasing series of values up to 1, then restarts.)
 `osc` accepts a frequency in hertz (from the preceding operation.)

 Most values apart from frequencies are between -1 and 1 for audio and 0 to 1 for control/modulation.
-This might seem like a limited range, however incredibly small fractions down to a number with over 300 zeros after the decimal place are possible.
+This might seem like a limited range; however, incredibly small fractions down to a number with over 300 zeros after the decimal place are possible.
 You won't need to handle such numbers, but if you want to experiment they can be input using the syntax `1e-3` which would represent one thousandth, or 3 millionths would be 3e-6 etc. You may also input a number as a fraction such as `in 1/3.14` etc.
 Any values greater than 1 or less than -1 will be clipped by the output resulting in distortion.
 Think of this as slicing off the tops of waveforms that are too loud.
 Most of the time you won't need to worry about keeping within range though.

 In the syntə code example above, the output of the `osc` function is *shaped* by the sine operator.
 The sine operator does not produce a sound tone by itself.

 `dac` is a special signal name which sends the output to the soundcard of your computer.
 Typing `out dac` ends a listing and sends it to the sound engine to perform computations.
-All listings end in `out dac`, so it can only be used once. `dac` stands for digital audio converter, which is the technical name for anything that takes a series of digitally represented numbers and outputs them as audio.
+Most listings end in `out dac`, so it can only be used once. `dac` stands for digital audio converter, which is the technical name for anything that takes a series of digitally represented numbers and converts them into audio.
+A listing that generates signals for other listings but no sound directly can end with the `.out` operator, or you can also use the `.` function which sends zero to the soundcard. ◊

-You will probably want to use the function `mix` which contains `out dac` and so will also end a necklace. `mix` will set the level based on the frequency of the most recent osc function within the listing to ensure output limiting doesn't take place (which would reduce the bass response).
-However, for listings that pass through using `from` it is better to use `out dac`.
+You will probably want to use the function `mix` which contains `out dac` and so will also end a necklace. `mix` will set the level based on the frequency of the most recent osc function within the listing to ensure output limiting doesn't take place (which may reduce the bass response).
+However, for listings that pass through using `from`, or play samples using `wav`, it is better to use `out dac`.

 The `sino` function combines `osc` and `sine` so can be used in their place.

 Once you have added one listing in this way, you can add more.
 Each listing has a number indicated at the beginning of the first line.
 This is used to reference the listing for operators like `del` which silences a listing and removes all its code.
 Typing `: erase` removes all operations input to a listing so far and starts again from the top.
+Once a listing has been launched it will be saved in the `.temp/` directory and will relaunch if edited and saved.

 You don't need to understand all of this right away.
 Everyone learns at different rates, and has a different learning style.
 Some need to experiment, some need a lot of detail, some by example etc. In future you may be able to find a workshop to attend if that is helpful too.
 If you want you can skip to the [Examples](#eg) section below to try out some listings directly.

 **Great, but what do I actually type in?**

 To decide what code to write, it's helpful to think about the functions or shapes that represent the sounds that you want.

-Any number that increases and decreases periodically in some way will produce a an audible sound if the frequency is in the range of 20 to 20,000 hertz.
+Any number that increases and decreases periodically in some way will produce an audible sound if the frequency is in the range of 20 to 20,000 hertz.
 (1 hertz is one cycle per second.)
-In practice most frequencies will be betwen around 200 to 2000 hertz.
+In practice most frequencies will be between around 200 to 2000 hertz.
 Anything below that takes quite a lot of power and size for a speaker to produce clearly and anything above that is rarely used directly (as a fundamental or root note) and will usually only appear as overtones of other lower frequencies.
 A discussion of overtones and harmonics is beyond the scope of this document, doing your own research will be useful for future if they are new to you.

 The `osc` function is actually a group of operators that are added to your listing.
 They are: